Self-avoidant memory effects on enhanced diffusion in a stochastic model of environmentally responsive swimming droplets: A Model for self-avoidant Memory

 with prescribed initial conditions ($c(\mathbf{x},0)=0$ and $\mathbf{X}(t) = \mathbf{0}$ unless otherwise noted) and boundary conditions (reflecting boundary conditions on $\partial \Omega$ unless otherwise noted).

 Equation \eqref{eq:coupled PDE} is a diffusion equation with diffusivity $D$ and a source term at the particle's current location.
-We note that the inclusion of diffusion on the source term differs from similar models \cite{Lowen_2,Grima,Golestanian}.
+The time evolution of the concentration field holds the temporally-decaying memory of the particle's spatial history.
+We note that the inclusion of diffusion on the source term differs from similar models for chemoatractive forces \cite{Lowen_2,Grima,Golestanian}.
 Motivation for this decision and the resulting effects are discussed later in this section.

-We introduce a ``size" $R$ to the particle using the radially-symmetric mollified delta function, $\delta_R(\mathbf{x}-\mathbf{X}(t))= \frac{1}{2\pi R^2}e^{-\frac{|\mathbf{x}-\mathbf{X}(t)|^2}{2R^2}}$.
-Our particle produces a Gaussian emission pattern with rate $\alpha D$ and remains fixed in size, thus we ignore depletion effects.
+In the source term with rate $\alpha D$, we introduce a ``size" $R$ to the particle using the radially-symmetric mollified delta function, $\delta_R(\mathbf{x}-\mathbf{X}(t))= \frac{1}{2\pi R^2}e^{-\frac{|\mathbf{x}-\mathbf{X}(t)|^2}{2R^2}}$.
 (For the treatment of the particle as a point source with the Dirac delta function, see App.~\ref{App:dirac}; interestingly the particle does not swim.)
-The time evolution of the concentration field holds the temporally-decaying memory of the particle's spatial history.
-(For an elegant characterization of the effects of the evolving concentration field as experienced by the particle, refer to \cite{Schulz}.)
+As the droplet releases oily solute from its membrane located at $|\mathbf{x}-\mathbf{X}(t)|=R$, this Gaussian emission pattern with standard deviation $R$ approximates the physical boundary of the particle while being more numerically and analytically tractable and does not require imposing a moving boundary condition on the concentration field to exclude the particle's interior.
+Since the particle's boundary does not physically exist in this model, Eq.~\eqref{eq:coupled PDE} also ignores the subtle effects the induced advection along the particle's surface has on the concentration gradient, as detailed in Ref.~\cite{Brujic2_autophoresis_synthetic_recent_1}.
+We also keep $R$ fixed in time, thus we ignore depletion effects.

 Equation \eqref{eq:coupled SDE} is a modified Langevin equation for a Brownian particle in a force field in the strong friction limit.
 We again mimic the size of the particle by convolving the gradient of the concentration field with the mollified delta function.
 We define the particle's response strength to the concentration gradient to be $\beta R$.
-As is conventional for an overdamped Langevin equation, $\mathbf{W}$ is a two-dimensional Weiner process scaled by the noise strength $\sqrt{\sigma}$.
-Recall, this noise is to reproduce the stochasticity introduced by local fluctuations in the surfactant gradient.
-The experimental particles are athermal.